JohannesFischer/photojunkies/framework/docs/en/installation/server-requirements.md

 Hardware requirements vary widely depending on the traffic to your website, the complexity of its logic (i.e., PHP), and its size (i.e., database.)
 By default, all pages are dynamic, and thus access both the database and execute PHP code to generate.
 SilverStripe can cache full pages and segments of templates to dramatically increase performance.

 A typical website page on a conservative single CPU machine (e.g., Intel 2Ghz) takes roughly 300ms to generate.
 This comfortably allows over a million page views per month.
 Caching and other optimisations can improve this by a factor of ten or even one hundred times.
-SilverStripe CMS can be used in multiple-server architectures to improve scalability and redunancy.
+SilverStripe CMS can be used in multiple-server architectures to improve scalability and redundancy.

 ## Client side (CMS) requirements